milkorodriguez/astro-paper/src/data/blog/2020-01-10-py-dispatcher.md

 # Understanding `py-dispatcher`: A Simple Priority Queue in Python

-In exploring old Python repositories, I came across a small but interesting project: [`py-dispatcher`](https://github.com/Milko-R/py-dispatcher).
+This is an interesting small project: [`py-dispatcher`](https://github.com/Milko-R/py-dispatcher).
 It is a minimal implementation of a dispatcher queue system that handles tasks based on priority.

 ## What Is It?